bernicecpz/Unofficial_Tembusu_Page/README.md

 # The Unofficial Tembusu Page
+23 July 2017: Implementation of permissions for events, including tweaks to design and loading processes.
-17 July 2017: Integration of 2 main features, dashboard + search function   <br />
+17 July 2017: Integration of 2 main features, dashboard + search function.
-26 June 2017: Integration with Calendar  <br />
+26 June 2017: Integration with Calendar
 29 May 2017: Development of main, login and register page; Routing is established with Iron Router.
 Mailgun is used as SMTP provider.

 # Setting up steps
 Enter the following commands in order :